Scalable Gaussian Process Regression Via Median Posterior Inference for Estimating Multi-Pollutant Mixture Health Effects: Introduction

-A popular approach to simultaneously addressing these issues on small-scale data is the use of semi-parametric Gaussian process model, often referred to as Bayesian kernel machine regression (BKMR) \citep{Bobb2015, Coull2015}.
+A popular approach to simultaneously addressing these issues on small-scale data is the use of a semi-parametric Gaussian process model, often referred to as Bayesian kernel machine regression (BKMR)\citep{Bobb2015, Coull2015}.
 The pollutants-health outcome relationship is modelled through a Gaussian process, which allows for a flexible functional relationship between the pollutants and the outcome of interest.
 The model allows for feature selection among the pollutants to discard those with no estimable health effect and to account for high correlation among those with and without a health effect.
 This framework allows the incorporation of linear effects of baseline covariates, yielding an interpretable model.

 Even though this framework is frequently employed in the multi-pollutant context, large datasets make it prohibitively slow as it involves Bayesian posterior calculation.
-To improve scalability and theoretical robustness in large datasets, recent work on radial-neighbour Gaussian processes proposes using directed acyclic graphs that connect each point to neighbors within a radius, allowing for scalable and accurate Gaussian process approximations \citep{zhu2024radial}.
-Additionally, advancements in Bayesian fixed-domain asymptotic theory have provided explicit posterior contraction rates for spatial Gaussian process models, facilitating accurate estimation of covariance parameters such as the nugget parameter \citep{li2024fixed}.
-Fast Fourier transform to accelerated the computation is also considered by \cite{hoffmann2023scalable}.
-However, there is no theoretical guarantee regarding the inference of these approaches under distributed settings.
-Here, we propose a divide-and-conquer approach in which we split samples, compute the posterior distribution, and then combine the smaller samples using the generalized median.
+To address this scalability challenge, we propose a divide-and-conquer approach in which we split samples, compute the posterior distribution, and then combine the smaller samples using the generalized median.
 This method allows capturing small effects from large datasets in little time.
-Our distributed algorithm is based on aggregating the barycenter of the posteriors computed in parallel on the distributed datasets.
-Such strategy is not only applicable to Gaussian process regression but also can be applied to wider range of Bayesian methods.
-We provide theoretical guarantees for the convergence of the Gaussian process, flexible to different function spaces.
+Our distributed algorithm is based on aggregating the median of the posteriors computed in parallel on the distributed datasets.
+Such a strategy is not only applicable to Gaussian process regression but also can be applied to a wider range of Bayesian methods.
+We provide theoretical guarantees for the convergence of the core Gaussian process component of the model, flexible to different function spaces.
+We then apply this scalable method to a challenging, large-scale dataset of 650,000 birthweights in Massachusetts to quantify the health effects of a mixture of ambient air pollutants.